 What are the necessary elements to implement social emotions in robots?
-From the current discussions, it is considered that elements of self/other discrimination, acquisition of the viewpoint of others, and mentalizing are necessary.
+From the current discussions, we believe that elements of self-other discrimination, the acquisition of the viewpoint of others, and mentalizing are necessary.
 Thus, the mirror neuron system \cite{RizzolattiBook2008} plays an important role.
 These elements have been studied as constructive approaches in cognitive developmental robotics \cite{nagaiyukie2011,Gordon2020}.
+However, current research has not progressed to studying social emotions.

+The important point is that social emotions are deeply involved in the separation of self and others from their identification, which is the root of human sociality.
+That is, the understanding of others based on the mirror neuron system and the acquisition of the perspective of others.
+Therefore, it is an important point whether robots can realize these functions that humans have, in order to have or develop social emotions.
+For example, the simplest engineering realization of a mirror neuron system would be to use human pose estimation techniques such as OpenPose \cite{openpose,kudo2018}.
+By using such an algorithm, it is possible to project and recognize the movements of others on the movements of one's own joints.

-However, the current situation is that it has not progressed to social emotions.
-Regarding the acquisition of the viewpoint of others, the neural scene representation, which made great progress recently, called Generative Query Network (GQN) \cite{EslamiGQN2018} is a promising key technology to its realization.
-In the future, it will be necessary to study through robots a mechanism that develops into social emotions by linking self/other discrimination, acquisition of the perspective of others, and mentalizing centered on the mirror neuron system with emotions, which are conceptualizations of the physical body.
+Furthermore, the Generative Query Network (GQN) \cite{EslamiGQN2018} is a technology that can generate viewpoint images at various positions in the three-dimensional world.
+For example, using GQN it is possible to estimate the appearance of the world at a particular position from the position information of others.
+Thus, in principle, it is possible, from an engineering perspective, to acquire the viewpoint of others.
+These recent technological advances through deep learning are very important factors in the direction of creating social emotions.
+In the future, it will be necessary to study, through robots, mechanisms that develop into social emotions by linking self-other discrimination, acquisition of the perspective of others, and mentalizing centered on the mirror neuron system with emotions, which all involve conceptualizations of the physical body.

-At present, the study of empathy in robots is important.
-For example, Asada proposed a developmental model of artificial empathy \cite{asada2015towards}, and described the development of self/other cognition.
+Additionally, the study of empathy in robots is important.
+For example, Asada proposed a developmental model of artificial empathy \cite{asada2015towards} and described the development of self-other cognition.
 First, self-awareness occurs by manipulating objects.
-After synchronization with other persons using mirror neurons, it is observed that the other person behaves differently, and self/other discrimination occurs.
+After synchronization with other persons using mirror neurons, it is observed that the other person behaves differently, and self-other discrimination occurs.
 Further, Asada explained that this factor could generate emotions, such as envy and schadenfreude.
-Empathy can be said to be a type of synchronization mechanism, but it is believed that various emotions are generated when changing from synchronization to desynchronization.
+Empathy would therefore be considered as a type of synchronization mechanism, although it is believed that various emotions are generated when changing from synchronization to desynchronization.